 Camp Odayin hosts Residential Camp in two locations, campers may choose to attend only one session/location of Residential Camp…

 One Residential Camp session for campers in grades 1-11 is hosted at Camp Lutherdale in Elkhorn, WI on beautiful spring fed Lauderdale Lakes.
 Camp Lutherdale is located 45 miles from Milwaukee, 60 miles from Madison and 70 miles from Chicago.
-Round trip transportation is provided to Camp Lutherdale from Menomonee Falls (Milwaukee), WI and Evanston (Chicago), IL.
+Round trip transportation is provided to Camp Lutherdale from Menomonee Falls (Milwaukee), WI and Rosemont (Chicago), IL.
 A bus leaves Monday morning and returns Friday afternoon.

 Three sessions, divided by age, are located at Camp Knutson in Crosslake, Minnesota on a peninsula of 30 acres of beautiful forest with a mile of private shoreline on Trout and Lower Whitefish Lakes.
 Camp Knutson is just a 3 hour drive north of the Minneapolis/St. Paul area.
 Round trip transportation is provided to Camp Knutson from Minneapolis.
 A bus leaves on the first morning of camp and returns in the afternoon on the final day.
 The drop off and pick up site is close to the Minneapolis/St. Paul Airport to accommodate our campers arriving via plane.